Travel guide

 Evening

-Square at sunset and dinner
+Square at night and local dinner

 How to enjoy Marrakech in 3 days